Discrete sticky couplings of functional autoregressive processes: An application in Bayesian statistics: parameter estimation in an ODE

 We consider the following assumption on $\pi_0$ and $\varphi_{\varepsilon}$ setting $-\log(\pi_0) = U_0$. \begin{assumptionAO} The functions $\pi_0$ and $\varphi_{\varepsilon}$ are twice continuously differentiable and there exist $\mtt_U >0$, $\Ltt_U,R_U\geq 0$ such that $\na U_0$ is $\Ltt_U$-Lipschitz continuous and for any $\theta,\tilde\theta\in\R^d$ with $\normLigne{\theta-\tilde\theta}\geqslant R_U$,

 \end{assumptionAO}

 In practice, expectations with respect to the posterior distribution can be approximated by ergodic means of the Unadjusted Langevin Algorithm (ULA), namely the Markov chain

-where $\gamma>0$ and $(Z_k)_{k\in\N}$ are independent and identically standard Gaussian variables.
-The long-time convergence of this algorithm and the numerical bias on the invariant measure due to the time discretization are well understood, see e.g. \cite{dalalyan2017theoretical,durmus2017nonasymp,durmus2019high,dalalyan2019user,debortoli2019souk} and references therein.
+where $\gamma>0$ and $(Z_k)_{k\in\N}$ are \tcr{\iid}~standard Gaussian variables.
+The long-time convergence of this algorithm and the \tcr{asymptotic} bias on the invariant measure due to the time discretization are well understood, see e.g. \cite{dalalyan2017theoretical,durmus2017nonasymp,durmus2019high,dalalyan2019user,debortoli2019souk,durmus2021asymptotic} and references therein.
 However, in the present case, it is not possible to sample this Markov chain, as the exact computation of

 is not possible in most cases because of the term involving $x_{\theta}$ and $\nabla_{\theta} x_{\theta}$.
 Here $\nabla_{\theta}$ and $\nabla_x$ denote the gradient operator with respect to $\theta$ and $x$ respectively.
 Therefore, only approximations of these two functions can be used in place of $( x_{\theta}(t_i) ,\nabla_{\theta} x_{\theta}(t_i) )_{i\in\cco 0,N\ccf}$, which leads to an additional discretization bias.
 Our results based on the sticky coupling yields a quantitative bound on this error (with respect to the ideal ULA above).
 Let us detail this statement.